-SLiDE is an inclusive dance company set up in 2013 by Anita Wadsworth and Gemma Coldicott to create engaging and exciting opportunities for people to encounter dance.
+SLiDE is an inclusive dance company co-founded by Anita Wadsworth and Gemma Coldicott to create engaging and exciting opportunities for people to encounter dance.
 We specialise in reaching marginalised communities such as people with disabilities and elders.
 In December 2015 we became a charity adding to our existing status as a Ltd Company.
 SLiDE works with many partners including The Brit School, St Christopher’s Hospice and Crystal Palace Foundation.
 Our values are accessibility, creativity, play and quality and we are part of a nationwide inclusive arts sector.
 For an insight into our work our showreel is available here.

 This year we had the privilege of collaborating with the patients and staff at St.Christopher’s Hospice.
 Choreographer Anita Wadsworth and Dancer Louise Klarnett share their reflections.